 I got the call on Friday, June 14th to be at the hospital in Portland at 6:30 AM to begin harvesting stem cells.
 The process involves a Red Cross Technician, an intricate machine called the Cobe Spectra, and me lying on a bed for most of six hours.
 The goal was to harvest 10 million stem cells.
 Saturday brought in 2.55 million.

 Sunday was a carbon copy of Saturday, but brought in only 1.94 million cells.
-I was called back to the hospital Sunday evening for a shot of Plerixafor, a chemical to supercharge my stem cell productivity.
+I was called back to the hospital Sunday evening for a shot of Plerixafor, a very expensive chemical to supercharge my stem cell productivity.
 Monday brought only 1.94 million, and after another Plerixafor shot, Tuesday brought 1.51.
 The good news is that they add up to, “Close Enough.”

-Special thanks again to my cousin, Abraham, for all the great help and support when Diane couldn’t be there.
+Thank you again to my cousin, Abraham, for all the great help and support when Diane couldn’t be there.